Tennis Instruction, Leagues, and Programs

 CIT begins it's 28th season of providing tennis programs and instruction in Northern Virginia.
 Through the years, CIT has earned a reputation of providing solid instruction based in a fun, game-based atmosphere.
 The program is built around each student having a positive and enjoyable tennis experience.

-The 2014 season will kickoff with our annual
+The 2014 season has kicked off with our

 CIT Junior Spring Break Tennis Camp

 held April 14-17, 2014